TheMattBurglar/Medi-Sim/README.md

 ### Usage

 1. Open `index.html` in your web browser
+2. **Search for a Patient**: Enter an MRN (e.g., `S1234567`) or Account # in the top search bar.
-2. Navigate between sections using the tab buttons at the top
+3. Navigate between sections using the tab buttons at the top
-3. Fill in patient information, vital signs, medications, assessments, etc.
+4. Fill in patient information, vital signs, medications, assessments, etc.
+5. **BCMA Simulation**: In the Medication tab, use "Scan to Give" to simulate barcode scanning validation.
-4. All data is automatically saved to your browser
+6. All data is automatically saved to your browser
-5. Data persists between sessions (until browser cache is cleared)
+7. Data persists between sessions (until browser cache is cleared or a new patient is loaded)

 ### For Simulation Training

 **Instructors can:**
-- Create realistic patient scenarios
+- Use the pre-loaded `patients.js` database for consistent scenarios
-- Assign students to document patient care
+- Assign specific MRNs to students
 - Review student documentation by having them share screenshots or print output
-- Reset scenarios by clearing browser data
+- Reset scenarios by reloading the patient

 **Students can:**
 - Practice realistic EHR documentation
 - Learn proper nursing assessment documentation
 - Practice SBAR communication
-- Develop medication administration recording skills
+- Develop medication administration recording skills with **BCMA validation**
 - Build care plans based on patient scenarios

 ## File Structure